 Staff reviewed environmental justice data that indicated significant existing pollution burdens to the surrounding community.
 These existing burdens may result in impacts to health such as asthma and cardiovascular disease.
-As a part of the California Environmental Quality Act (CEQA) review, the Environmental Impact Report (EIR) and EIR Addendum were drafted with considerable outreach to the public.
+As a part of the CEQA review, the EIR and EIR Addendum were drafted with considerable outreach to the public.
 Concerns from the public and nearby communities were adequately addressed in the EIR and the resulting Mitigation Monitoring and Reporting Program (MMRP).
-Therefore, staff did not do additional Environmental Justice outreach.
+Therefore, staff did not conduct additional Environmental Justice outreach.